'Nasty', 'two-faced', 'brain dead': NATO pulls off summit despite insults

 France and Germany also won backing for a strategic review of NATO’s mission, with the alliance set to establish a “wise persons” group to study how the organization needs to reposition for the future.
 That could involve shifting its posture away from the East and toward threats in the Middle East and Africa.

-Additional reporting by Andreas Rinke, John Chalmers and Johnny Cotton in Watford, and Estelle Shirbon in London; Writing by Luke Baker; Editing by John Chalmers and Peter Graff
+Additional reporting by Michel Rose, John Chalmers, Will James and Johnny Cotton in Watford, and Estelle Shirbon and Liz Piper in London; Writing by Luke Baker; Editing by Peter Graff